-No more 'empty nest:' Middle-aged adults face family pressure on both sidesJanuary 25th, 2013 in Psychology & Psychiatry /
+No more 'empty nest:' Middle-aged adults face family pressure on both sidesJanuary 25, 2013 in Medicine & Health / Psychology & Psychiatry

 The "empty nest" of past generations, in which the kids are grown up and middle-aged adults have more time to themselves, has been replaced in the United States by a nest that's full – kids who can't leave, can't find a job and aging parents who need more help than ever before.